AnalogLabs/fleetfox/README.md

 * Collaborative map-making and location sharing

-## Fleet Fox Receiver
+## Fleet Fox DIY kit
-The Fleet Fox receiver can be assembled with open-source hardware.
+The components necessary to asseble the Fleet Fox GPS tracker can be sourced from a number of manufacturers and suppliers.

 Components:

 * Raspberry Pi or similar Linux-based microcontroller
+* RPI GSM/GPRS 3G HAT
+* 3G-compatible SIM card
 * Battery pack
-* Display
+* Micro-USB cables (2)
-* GPS module
+* GPS antenna

+Installation and debugging will also require these components, which are not included in the DIY kit:

+* HDMI-compatible monitor
+* HDMI cable
+* Wireless keyboard and mouse

-The receiver prototype is also available ready to use out-of-the-box as a [kit available for purchase through Analog Labs](https://analog.earth).
-Each kit includes an illustrated instruction manual on how to assemble a Fleet Fox receiver and use it to send and receive messages and tokens.
+The receiver prototype is also available ready to use out-of-the-box as a [kit available for purchase through Analog Labs](https://analog.earth/fleet-fox).
+Each kit includes an illustrated walk-through manual on how to assemble a Fleet Fox GPS tracker and visualize coordinates on an interactive online map.

-If you just want to try it out, the minimum hardware setup is a Unix-based computer (Linux or Mac computer) and a USB GPS module which outputs NMEA-formatted GPS data via serial.

 ## Quickstart